Vizrt: Noteworthy events

 Vizrt's Viz Virtual Studio software and Viz Engine renderer were an integral part of the success of the first remote “holographic” live interviews conducted by CNN during the 2008 U.S. presidential election.
 Tracking data from the cameras in CNN's Election Center was processed by Viz Virtual Studio software.
 From the images captured, a specially developed Viz Engine plug-in, created a full 3D representation of the person.
 CNN also uses Vizrt for its award-winning MAM system, for broadcast graphics and for streaming to mobile.

 Also in 2008, Vizrt technology powered a play-along version of “Who Wants to Be A Millionaire,” which aired on TV2 Norway.
 The show featured web-interactive elements.
 Viz Multi Platform Suite delivered real-time 3D graphics to the show's online participants.
 PGA Tour Productions selected Viz Ardome media asset management software to manage its HD and SD content in 2009.

-Also in 2009, ZDF (Zweites Deutsches Fernsehen), one of two large public broadcasters in Germany began broadcasting from two virtual studios using Viz Virtual Studio and broadcast graphics solutions from Vizrt.
-ZDF now broadcasts from Europe's largest and most advanced virtual studio.
+Also in 2009, ZDF (Zweites Deutsches Fernsehen), a German public-service broadcaster, began broadcasting using Vizrt's Virtual Studio and graphics systems.

-In 2010, GMA Network, a major broadcast network in the Philippines also selected Vizrt technology to provide graphical reports like that of CNN for the coverage of the Philippine national elections, in which they teamed up with Google, it was continued from 2013 onwards.
+In 2010, GMA Network, a Philippine commercial broadcast network, implemented Vizrt technology for the coverage of the Philippine national elections.

 In 2011, Escenic and Sveriges Television (SVT) demonstrated the world's first professional website using on responsive design in the Escenic Content Engine.

 In 2012, Vizrt provided graphic, video and online tools for three major events; the London Olympic Games, Euro2012 and the U.S. Presidential Election.
 For the U.S. Presidential Election, Vizrt graphics and video tools were used by almost all of the major U.S. broadcasters including ABC, CBS, Fox News, CNN, Univision.
 Global Broadcasters using Vizrt to cover the election included BBC, Sky News, CBC, Al Jazeera and many others.

 In 2014, Vizrt provided virtual graphics and on-air graphics for Fox Sport's coverage of the Super Bowl and Daytona 500.
 Vizrt also provided graphics systems for the Olympics in Sochi for customers such as TV 2 Norway, Viasat in Sweden and Sky Italia as well as provided Viz World customers access to satellite imagery that were continuously being collected during the games.